 Browser Extensions

-Certain Chrome extensions can interfere with Squarespace sites.
-Ad blockers, privacy tools, or extensions that modify webpage content might disrupt the normal functioning of Squarespace websites.
+Some Chrome extensions can mess with with Squarespace sites.
+Ad blockers, privacy tools, or extensions that modify webpage content might disrupt the normal functions of Squarespace websites.

 Cache and Cookies

-Accumulated cache and cookies in Chrome can sometimes cause loading issues or prevent Squarespace sites from functioning correctly.
-This is because outdated or corrupted cache data can conflict with the website's current version.
+Old cache and cookies in Chrome can sometimes cause loading issues or prevent Squarespace sites from running correctly.
+This is because outdated or corrupted cache data can have problems with the website's current version.

 JavaScript Issues

-Squarespace relies heavily on JavaScript for various functionalities.
-If JavaScript is disabled in Chrome's settings, it can lead to Squarespace sites not working as intended.
+Squarespace relies heavily on JavaScript to get stuff done.
+If JavaScript is disabled in Chrome's settings, it can mean Squarespace sites won't working as they're supposed to.

 Outdated Browser Version

-Running an outdated version of Chrome can lead to compatibility issues with Squarespace's latest features and technologies, resulting in websites not displaying or functioning properly.
+Running an outdated version of Chrome can lead to compatibility issues with Squarespace's sites, with in websites not displaying or functioning properly.

 Network Restrictions